mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 It wasn't until I bought my second patch panel and experimented with the keys that I realized there was a different method.

-It turns out that the little ridge on the top isn't for decoration.
-The patch keys go in from the back and click in.
-You'll hear a little click when they slot into the correct position.
+It turns out that the little notch on the top isn't for decoration.
+You'll hear a little click when the notch clicks into the correct position.
 The front face should be roughly flush with the front of the patch panel.

 {{<gallery caption="Patch keys should be flush with the face of the patch panel, and their tabs click into place in the rear.">}}
 {{<img src="patch-panel-correct-1.webp" max-width="380px">}}